 Causes of sweating

 When you have cancer, things that may cause sweating include the following:

-Infection is one of the most common causes of sweating in people who have cancer.
-Infection can give you a high temperature and your body sweats to try and reduce it.
-Treating the infection can control or stop the sweating.
+Infection is one of the most common causes of sweating in people with cancer.
+Infection can give you a high temperature, and your body sweats to try and reduce it.
+Treating the infection can control or stop sweating.

 The cancer itself

 Some cancers can cause you to sweat more than usual.
 These include:

 - non-Hodgkin lymphoma

 - advanced medullary thyroid cancer

 People with advanced cancer of any type may also have sweating.